NetApp/eseries-perf-analyzer/README.md

 # NetApp E-Series Grafana Performance Dashboards

+This project provides an automated installation and deployment of Grafana software, NetApp E-Series Web Services, and other supporting software for performance monitoring of NetApp E-Series Storage Systems.

 This project is intended to allow you to quickly and simply deploy a Grafana instance for monitoring your E-Series storage.
 We incorporate various open source components and tools in order to do so.
 While it is intended primarily to serve as a reference implementation for the use of Grafana to visualize the performance of your E-Series systems, it is also intended to be